Hearing Aid Technology

 Feedback Cancellation System

-These systems reduce the "whistling" feedback that can occur between the microphone and receiver during the process of amplification.
+These systems reduce the "whistling" feedback that can happen between the microphone and receiver during the process of amplification.
 Depending on the sophistication of the feedback technology system, more advanced algorithms can reduce feedback without taking away amplification.

 Multiple Listening Programs

-Different listening programs can be setup in the hearing aid for various listening situations.
+Different listening programs can be setup in the hearing aid for different listening situations.
 For example, a program can be set up for a quiet, noisy, car or music environment.
 The technology level determines how many dedicated listening programs are available and if they activate automatically.

 This feature allows the hearing aid to learn your volume and program preferences in certain listening situations.
 As a result, the hearing aid can be more successful in operating automatically.